 - 9.1.
-Details of bands, band reasons, priority dates, bidding time limits and the consequences of refusal are given in the final appendix (appendix 16) of this allocation scheme. - 9.2.
-The four priority bands are:- band A "Urgent and high priority"
+Details of bands, band reasons, priority dates, bidding time limits and the consequences of refusal are given in appendix 16 of this allocation scheme. - 9.2.
+The five priority bands are:- band A "Urgent and high priority"

-Emergencies (both homeseeker & transfer categories) (this can apply to some households in groups 1, 2, 10, 12 and 19) Serving and former-members of the armed forces and reserved forces and their families with urgent housing needs (group 20) Underoccupiers (transfers only) (group 7)
+- Emergencies (both homeseeker & transfer categories) (this can apply to some households in groups 1, 2, 10, 12 and 19) - Serving and former-members of the armed forces and reserved forces and their families with urgent housing needs (group 20) - Underoccupiers (transfers only) (group 7) - Non-statutory successors (group 11).

-Note: band A\ is exclusively for those people who go to the top of the waiting list because of a life & death risk to their wellbeing or because they are ex-service personnel with urgent housing needs or because they are freeing up a larger social home.
+Note: band A+ is exclusively for those people who go to the top of the waiting list because of a life & death risk to their wellbeing or because they are exservice personnel with urgent housing needs or because they are freeing up a larger social home.